 In 1971, the British Columbia university librarians formed theirown cooperative group (TRIUL), and withdrew from COWCUL.
 The prairie university libraries then formalized as the Council of Prairie University Libraries (COPUL).
 In 1989, however, a joint meeting of COPUL and TRIUL members took place in Victoria, BC.
 Commonality of purpose and recognition of the value of cooperation and collaboration, particularly in times of scarce resources, led the university libraries to continue the joint meetings and the development of shared projects.

 In 1991, the Western Canada university libraries formalized as the Council of Prairie and Pacific University Libraries (COPPUL) with 13 members, including the new University of Northern British Columbia, which only officially opened in 1994.

 After the development of a strategic planning process in COPPUL, a Project Officer, Hazel Fry, was hired in 1992.
 Her position was later titled Executive Director and she served in that capacity until her retirement in 2001.
-Alexander (Sandy) Slade was the next Executive Director, 2001-2011, followed by Gwen Bird, 2011-2014, and Andrew Waller, 2014 to date.
+Alexander (Sandy) Slade was the next Executive Director, 2001-2011, followed by Gwen Bird, 2011-2014 and Andrew Waller, 2014 to 2016.